ans-group/docs.ukfast.co.uk/source/monitoring/monitoring/Logic Monitor/Login to LM.md

-## How to Access LogicMonitor from Glass
+# How to Access LogicMonitor from Glass?

-# Getting into LogicMonitor through Glass is quick and straightforward!
+## Getting into LogicMonitor through Glass is quick and straightforward!
 Just follow the steps below.

-#1\.
+##1\.
 Log in to Glass

 Start by heading to the Glass login page: